hevmarriott/DNAscanv2/README.md

 #### Obtain with Docker

-IMPORTANT: if you want to use the intensive mode or the annotation step of DNAscan you need to register and download both Annovar and GATK 4.1.9.0.
+IMPORTANT: if you want to use the mobile element insertion or annotation step of DNAscan you need to register and download both Annovar and MELTv2.2.2.
 Remember to mirror into the container the folder where you have deployed these using the -v flag or copy them inside the container using the docker cp command as described below.
-The easiest way to get started with DNAscan is to use its Docker image, which has all dependencies and the reference genome build and BWA/Hisat2 indexes installed, except for Annovar and GATK 4.1.9.0:
+The easiest way to get started with DNAscan is to use its Docker image, which has all dependencies and the reference genome build and BWA/Hisat2 indexes installed, except for Annovar and MELTv2.2.2:

 ```bash
 sudo docker run  -v /path/to/your/data_folder:/container/path/where/you/want/your/data --storage-opt size=50G  -it hevmarriott/dnascan_hg19 OR hevmarriott/dnascan_hg38 /bin/bash